State reports 105 additional coronavirus deaths including 43 in Palm Beach County; cases up 2,145

 With a net increase of 63 deaths in South Florida of the 105 state total, which is 60.0 percent, there are 7,289, which is 45.0 percent of the state figure though the population only comprises 30 percent.

-Florida's total of 762,534 cases is around 9 percent of the total infections in the U.S. though the state only comprises 6.5 percent of the population.
+Florida's total of 762,534 cases is 9.1 percent of the total infections in the U.S. though the state only comprises 6.5 percent of the population.

 On Sunday, Sept.
 27, cases passed 700,000 after surpassing 600,000 more than one month ago, Aug.
 23.